 Strong points: I noticed that the N64 controller is probably the most useful.
 Enjoying N64 games with a NES controller is impossible, you need to manage camera and movement separately

-Alternative: If you prefer the PlayStation controller (or if you play more often PlayStation games), you can also find a DualShock controller on Vilros for example.
+Alternative 2: If you prefer the PlayStation controller (or if you play more often PlayStation games), you can also get a cheap PS controller alternative (Amazon).

 Complete Breadboard Kit